gvmfhy/Machina-Principis/README.md

 # Machina-Principis
-Machiavellian AI Civilization Framework for vibetesting
+Machiavellian AI Civilization Framework for vibetesting -- the scope of this project has been hard to implement.
+This has been an instructive exercise for me.

 # Machiavellian AI Civilization Framework